Chart Color Schemes

 Educational outcomes in Oak Flats fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 13.9%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 9.7%, followed by postgraduate qualifications (2.8%) and graduate diplomas (1.4%).
-Vocational credentials are prevalent, with 44.9% of residents aged 15+ holding them - advanced diplomas at 11.0% and certificates at 33.9%.
-Educational participation is high, with 26.4% currently enrolled in formal education: 9.6% in primary, 7.4% in secondary, and 3.2% in tertiary education.
+The area has lower university qualification rates at 13.9%, significantly below the NSW average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 9.7%, followed by postgraduate qualifications at 2.8% and graduate diplomas at 1.4%.
+Trade and technical skills are prevalent, with 44.9% of residents aged 15+ holding vocational credentials - advanced diplomas at 11.0% and certificates at 33.9%.

-Educational participation is notably high, with 26.4% of residents currently enrolled in formal education.
+Educational participation is high, with 26.4% of residents currently enrolled in formal education.
 This includes 9.6% in primary education, 7.4% in secondary education, and 3.2% pursuing tertiary education.

 Frequently Asked Questions - Education